smerschjohann/tty0.it/content/posts/windev/wsl-custom-distro/index.md

 ```

 ### Home mount script
-As I want to experiment with different distributions and also allow to update my distribution without loosing my /home directory, I came up with the a systemd unit file, that mounts the /home directory externally.
+As I want to experiment with different Distributions and also allow to update my Distribution without loosing my data in my /home directory, I came up with the a systemd unit file, that mounts the /home directory externally.

 To do this, it uses the fact, that all WSL distributions run on the same VM.
 Microsoft allows to share directories in the `/mnt/wsl` directory.
 We use this fact in the following way:

 1. Create a wsl-data distribution, that is not actively used, but holds shared data.
 This distribution needs at the bash and mount commands.
 I base this from a `busybox` container.
 2. From the wsl-data distribution, bind mount a local /data directory to the /mnt/wsl/data directory.
-3. On each boot of our main distribution(s), check if the data is already mounted.
+3. On each boot of our main distribution, check if the data directory is already mounted.
 If not, start the wsl-data distribution and mount it accordingly.
 4. Bind mount the /mnt/wsl/data/home directory to /home.

 To accomplish this, the following SystemD unit file is used.
-It is configured, to start very early in the boot process.
+It will start very early in the boot process.

 ```ini
 [Unit]